 Hi Everyone and Happy Sabbath!

 If any of us are concerned about the restrictions, guidelines, or our personal/family health issues (including age and/or pre-existing conditions), we should not feel we have to physically attend.
 That is a personal choice.
-We will continue to make a webcast of Sabbath services available for anyone wishing to stay at home.
+We will continue to make a webcast of Sabbath services available for anyone wishing to observe the Sabbath at home.

-If you decide to attend in Redding or Reno, we ask that you wear a mask and maintain social distancing requirements.
+If you decide to attend, we ask that you wear a mask/face covering, maintain social distancing, and wash your hands regularly (basic CDC guidelines).
 Please bring your own water bottle or beverage container since we will not be serving beverages or snacks.